crizzy9/.dotfiles/README.md

 - [ ] Statusline symbols for filetype
 - [ ] Add easy todo creating plugin nvim
 - [ ] Add x icon for mouse close on tabs nvim
+- [ ] Generalized filetype matching for symlink files with priority
+- [ ] Create custom plugin/mapping directory and files for ease of management

 ### Errors to Debug
 - [ ] NvimTree txt file when created not shown in tree